Laboratoire-de-Chemoinformatique/moodle-qtype_molsimilarity/README.md

 ## Installation

-You can move the location of the Api_server directory, but you shoudn't move the individual elements inside it (inchi-1/inchi-1.exe, rest_api_multi, t0t3l2u4FCUR.xml and the temp_stock subdirectory need to be in the same directory).
+You can move the location of the Api_server directory, but you shoudn't move the individual elements inside it (inchi-1/inchi-1.exe, rest_api_multi/rest_api_multi.exe, t0t3l2u4FCUR.xml and the temp_stock subdirectory need to be in the same directory).

 The method of fragmentation used to create the ISIDA descriptors can be changed by modifying the file Api_server/t0t3l2u4FCUR.xml.
-The documentation about ISIDA descriptors can be found in the subdirectory Api_server.
+The documentation about ISIDA descriptors can be found in the subdirectory Api_server/Doc.

-Under Linux please use rest_api_multi, under Windows, please use rest_api_multi.exe Make sure that both the rest_api_multi and the inchi-1 executable are in rwx rights.
+Under Linux please use rest_api_multi, under Windows, please use rest_api_multi.exe Make sure that both the rest_api_multi, and the inchi-1 executable are in rwx rights.

 The default port used by the server is 9080.
 Once installed, the ISIDA Server Url (including port) can be modified in the admin settings page for the call from moodle (Administration of the website -> Plugins -> Question type -> Molsimilarity -> ISIDA Server Url.).